-BELGIUM - Every night the last train leaves for Beervelde, located along the E17.
+BEERVELDE - Every night the last train leaves for the Belgian village of Beervelde, located along the E17.
 From the station, young men and women try to reach one of the nearby motorway parking lots, usually on foot.
 There they try to get on a truck that will bring them to England.

 Everyone sees them leave: young people with warm long coats and hoodies, sliding with their socks in plastic bags to keep their feet dry.
 Something boyscouts and guides also do at a rainy summer camp.
 Fellow travellers, train escorts, waiters from the restaurant right next to the station: everyone watches how they risk their lives to reach England.